acceptableEngineering/nf-firebot/README.md

 # National Forest FireBot
 A Python script that scrapes incidents for any National Forest using WildCAD's "WildWeb" feature, and posts fire-related findings in a given Telegram channel (optional).
-An SMS (text messaging) component provides a self-service portal for end-users via a web server.
-SMS messages are sent via Twilio (optional).
+An optional SMS/text messaging component provides a self-service portal for end-users via a web server.
+SMS messages are sent via Twilio.

 ---

 ## Live Demo / Real-World Usage
 This code and GitHub project were created after meeting my own needs for monitoring action in Angeles National Forest.
-At the time of this writin, 131 people are making use of it, many of whom are wildland firefighters in our local national forest.
+At the time of this writin, 136 people are making use of it, many of whom are wildland firefighters in our local national forest.
 You can see "ANF FireBot" in action here: https://t.me/firebotanf

 And read more about it here: